Alfresco/docs-alfresco/transform-service/latest/index.md

 The Alfresco Transform Service provides a secure, scalable, reliable, and extensible mechanism for converting files from their current format into other formats.

-The Transform Service provides a single all-in-one Transform Core Engine (T-Engine) that performs all the core (single-step) transformations.
-The Transform Service also provides a Transform Router that sits in front of the T-Engine(s) to provide move complex (multi-step) transformations that combine single steps into pipelines or alternatives where there may be more than one choice.
+The Transform Service provides a number of Transform Engines (T-Engines) that perform single-step transformations.
+The Transform Service also provides a Transform Router that sits in front of the T-Engine(s) to provide move complex multi-step transformations that combine the single steps into pipelines or alternatives where there may be more than one choice.

 The Transform Router, and the T-Engine(s), runs as independently scalable Docker containers.
 The Transform Router is connected to the Alfresco Content Services repository and T-Engines via ActiveMQ, a message broker, which is used to